miyagis-forests/farmacy-food-kata/README.md

 ### Requirements

-This section brings the requirements (some from the [provided document](https://docs.google.com/document/d/1SML3n4JbpZV2PSLRpjaCvBvyUMVsFwlqAQF3VKd_oPU/edit#), some from assumptions we made) that served as drivers for the design decisions in this proposal.
+This section contains the requirements, distilled from the [provided document](https://docs.google.com/document/d/1SML3n4JbpZV2PSLRpjaCvBvyUMVsFwlqAQF3VKd_oPU/edit#) and
+the interview with the PO, Kwaku Osei, but also with some assumptions we made.
+These requirements were the main drivers for the design decisions in this proposal.

 - [Functional requirements](requirements/functional-rqmts.md)
 - [Quality attribute requirements](requirements/quality-attribute-rqmts.md), aka architecture characteristics